MohammadKhGh99/Shopping_Website/Readme.md

 # Shopping Website

-This is a shopping website project that allows users to browse and purchase products online.
+A shopping website project that allows users to browse and purchase products online.

 ## Table of Contents